gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Sorry, doctor," he muttered.
-Violet heard a small *click* as he cut comms, leaving just the soft wheeze of the air circulation system and the intermittent beeping of the ship's displays for her to listen to.
+Violet heard a small *click* as he cut comms, leaving just the soft wheeze of the air circulation system and the intermittent beeping of the ark's displays for her to listen to.
 *So much for 'private channel',* she thought despondently.
 Maybe once the ark landed she would finally be able to do something